The Unseen Species Problem Revisited: Introduction

 \subsubsection{Reduction to Multiplicity-Free Case}

-When we observe multisets we may forget about the duplicates without changing when we discover what species, in particular, without changing $S_{n,n+m}$.
+When we observe multisets we may forget about the duplicates without changing when we discover what species, in particular, without changing $S_{t,T}$.
 Thus in the remainder it suffices to consider $\mu \in \mathcal{P}(2^\mathcal{S})$ (still supported on finite sets).
 Perhaps it appears that we have robbed ourselves of some information that our estimators\footnote{Following previous authors we use the term "estimator" even though "predictor" is perhaps more accurate.} could depend on, but note that starting with a $\mu \in \mathcal{P}(2^\mathcal{S})$ we can add multiplicities arbitrarily without changing when what is discovered, so in general the duplicates cannot be informative.

 \begin{rmk} As observed in \cite{chao_2017_seen}, while such a reduction is always possible it is sometimes essentially unavoidable.
 Therein a data set of tropical fish is considered.
 The data is collected by groups of divers submerging and then, upon their return to the surface, reporting what they observed.
-As noted in \cite{chao_2017_seen} there is a substantial risk that the same specimen was seen by multiple divers causing essentially "illusory" duplicate observations.
-Additionally, counting the number of fish in a school may be hopeless. \end{rmk}
+As noted in \cite{chao_2017_seen} there is a substantial risk that the same specimen was seen by multiple divers causing essentially "illusory" duplicate observations and that counting the number of fish in a school may in any case be hopeless. \end{rmk}